All Episodes

 The entire country is about to go the way of California.

-If you don't understand the national question that this is the tipping point for this country, um, then you're the enemy right now.
+If you don't understand the national question that this is the tipping point for this country, then you're the enemy right now.

 That isn't conservative.

 You know, good luck with your little entitlement reforms and getting Roe v.
+Wade overturned when you're being outvoted by foreigners.

 Only Trump sees that.

-And just, you know, he's uh one thing that has been absolutely consistent in his life.
+And just, you know, one thing that has been absolutely consistent in his life, I mean, for most of his life, he was a billionaire developer.

-Um one thing that's been absolutely consistent about Trump, if you look through his history, something I've also written about, um, and that is his his great love for ordinary Americans, for the working class, for the, you know, the taxi drivers, that that woman with the Georgia farm that had just been foreclosed on and her husband or was about to be foreclosed on, her husband committed suicide for the insurance money to save the family farm.
+One thing that's been absolutely consistent about Trump, if you look through his history, something I've also written about, and that is his great love for ordinary Americans, for the working class, for the taxi drivers.

-He just saw that story on TV and started a big campaign, saved the family farm, brought her and her family up, um, raised millions of dollars, um, brought her and her family up to Trump Tower for Christmas to celebrate and burn the mortgage in the lobby of Trump Towers.
+He just saw that story on TV and started a big campaign, saved the family farm, brought her and her family up, raised millions of dollars, brought her and her family up to Trump Tower for Christmas to celebrate and burn the mortgage in the lobby of Trump Towers.

 And at the time, what was the quote he gave to the media?